 You can plan your routes and exit strategy.
 Loot is random but logical.
 Food can be found in dining rooms, staples ( which are ammo for one type of gun) can be found in office cubes.

-Make your way to the security room and you can shut down the turrets and cameras on the ship.
+If you make your way to the security room, you can shut down the turrets and cameras on the ship.
 If a ship’s power is out, you can reboot it from the generator.
 Find yourself on the bridge and you can download information that will reveal items locations on your map, and enemy locations if you can fork up some credits.

 You also have to manage your health and oxygen, unless you are on a medic vessel, you cant heal on a derelict.
 Instead, you slowly heal when warping or resting on the galaxy map.
 Most vessels do have an atmospherics room where you can refill your oxygen, assuming you can get to it.

 Most derelicts are infested by both citizen and security measures.
 Citizens are mutated crew and tourists on the ship.
-Your weapons have varying degrees of effectiveness against different types and they all require different strategies.
-While turrets will attack you on sight and cameras will call in a badass security bot to hunt you down.
+Your weapons have varying degrees of effectiveness against different mutations and they all require different strategies.
+Turrets will also attack you on sight and cameras will call in a badass security bot to hunt you down.

 Yes, playing again will still have those random elements, but since your gear is based on a tech tree you will be going through similar motions, unlocking the same gear at the same point in the game you were last time.